benignoc/ear-training-chord-creation/README.md

 ## HISTORY

-- 2017-10-10 Fixed bug on random so that time is more precise (allowing to click fast without duplicate random values) math.randomseed(reaper.time_precise())
+- 2017-10-10 Fixed bug on random so that time is more precise (allowing to click fast without duplicate random values) math.randomseed(reaper.time_precise()) *Thanks to **amagalma** from forum.cockos.com for pointing the solution out.*
-- 2017-10-09 Fixed bug on non-selected track
+- 2017-10-09 Fixed bug on non-selected track.